 For those that are in the market for a gas-powered model, we recommend the Husqvarna 450R.
 With a 20-inch bar and a 50 cubic centimeter 2-cycle motor, this thing truly tears through logs and branches with ease.
 With a properly tuned motor, the second you squeeze the trigger, the chain is spinning at full speed.
 The kill switch on this model needs to be held down until the motor stops and will automatically return to the "run" position once released.
 This means that if you ever bump it while moving or cutting, the engine will not die which could potentially cause a dangerous situation.
 It also means that when you go to restart the saw for your next set of cuts you don't need to reset the switch.

-The biggest issue we had with this chainsaw was the amount of noise it emitted.
-If you're worried about upsetting your neighbors with a headache-inducing loudness, it may make more sense to consider an electric model.
-At 14 pounds without fluids, this model is on the heavier end of chainsaws that we've tested.
-Also, the Husqvarna 450R is far from the cheapest model in our review.
-This saw is for the person that has some larger projects and knows that they'll need this much power in the future.
+This model is loud.
+If you're worried about upsetting your neighbors with headache-inducing noise, it may make more sense to consider an electric model.
+And, at 14 pounds without fluids, Husqvarna 450R is on the heavier side.
+It's also somewhat spendy.
+This saw is for someone with larger projects who knows that they'll need this much power in the future.
 If you have a few small trees to prune or remove in your backyard, it might make sense to go with a smaller, lighter, more budget-friendly model.
-Despite our very short list of drawbacks, we still think this saw is the way to go for those who demand top-tier performance from a gas-powered model.
+Despite our very short list of drawbacks (noise, cost, weight) we still think this saw is a good option for anyone who demands top-tier performance from a gas-powered model.

 Best Corded Electric Chainsaw

 The Makita UC4051A is our top model for people that don't mind using an extension cord.
-Not only did this model do a better job of cutting than any other corded version in our review, but it also tied the top battery-powered model and some of the best gas-powered models during our lumber cutting evaluation.
+This model did a better job cutting than any other corded version in our review, and it also tied the top battery-powered model and some of the best gas-powered models during our lumber cutting evaluation.
 Our team loved the clever system for helping to prevent the power cord from being disconnected while in use which could be both annoying and dangerous.
 When it comes to tool-free chain tensioning systems, the Makita is our favorite.
 The combination of a fold-out lever that tightens the bar and a wheel that adjusts the chain tension is very intuitive to use.
 This model also has an adjustable flow for the bar & chain oil pump.
 This is a very helpful feature as the viscosity of oil can change with air temperatures and from brand to brand.

-We didn't find any glaring flaws with the Makita UC4051A, but we did notice that the cord is located near the top of the rear handle.
+We found very little to complain about with the Makita UC4051A, but we noticed that the cord is located near the top of the rear handle.
 Ideally, the power cord meets the saw body at the bottom, so that it is further away from your hand while making cuts.
-We also noticed that the oil tank cap is in a spot that's really close to the chain brake, making it a bit difficult to access and top off.
-Aside from these two minor design flaws, this chainsaw is the way to go if you're shopping for a corded electric model.
+The oil tank cap is in a spot that's really close to the chain brake, making it a bit difficult to access and top off.
+Despite these two minor design flaws, this chainsaw is our recommendation if you're shopping for a corded electric model.

 Best Bang for the Buck

 For many people, there is no reason to invest in a top-tier high-performance chainsaw.
 The Husqvarna 120i is capable of making relatively quick cuts, especially when it comes to smaller branches and logs.
 It has two power settings — normal mode and "savE" mode.
-While using the eco-friendly mode, the electric Husky reduces its power consumption which makes the battery last even longer than while using its already impressively long-lasting standard mode.
+The battery life is impressive even in the normal mode, but while using the eco-friendly mode, the electric Husky reduces its power consumption, conserving the battery for even longer.
 With a 14-inch bar and a total weight of only 10 pounds, 11 ounces, the 120i is much lighter and more compact than many of the top-scoring models in our review.
 Best of all, it's remarkably affordable considering its overall performance.